EclipseKnight/Peepo-Wars/README.md

 1, 2 to toggle between weapons (will improve later).

+M to pause and play music.

-P to pause and play music.
+P to pause and play the game.

+H to show hitboxes (Dev use).